True North (A-ha album)

-True North is the eleventh studio album by Norwegian band A-ha.
+True North is the eleventh studio album by Norwegian synth-pop band A-ha.
 It was released on 21 October 2022 by RCA and Sony Music.
 The album's opening track "I'm In" was released as the first single on 8 July 2022.

 True North is accompanied by a film with the same title featuring a-ha recording the album during November 2021 in Bodø, Norway.
 Paul Waaktaar-Savoy has said of the project: "First, we had the idea to record a studio session live.
 Then, to film a studio session.
 That grew into more of a production with the Norwegian orchestra, the Arctic Philharmonic, who we have collaborated with."

 The album artwork shows an image from a legendary remote surfing bay in Lofoten, an island group close to and accessed by ferry from Bodø, where the album was recorded.
 The location of the bay is called Unstad, where surfers and tourists visit year round for the surf and observing the northern lights in a picturesque landscape typical of Norway.